 The definitions used in this metric were updated, following the publication of the Mark Farmer definition and methodology for the calculation of PMV.
-However, the benchmark figure included remains only an assessment of progress made in the previous year, and in the case of 2021 it is believed that an improvement has been achieved of some 5%.
+However, the benchmark figure included remains only an assessment of progress made in the previous year, and in the case of 2022 it is believed that an improvement has been achieved of some 7%.

-Until a database of PMV figures are kept and are readily available, this benchmark figure can only remain an assessment against a target to be achieved by 2025.
+Until a database of PMV figures are kept and are readily available, this benchmark figure can only remain an assessment against a target to be achieved by 2025 (that target being 55%).